raghuugare/rags_dot_emacs/README.md

 ## Installation

 This is more of a learning experiment for myself.
 So, please feel free to make your own customizations as you may deem fit.
+And as for Emacs, there is no dearth of customization options!

 Intended to be used in-lieu of a raw `.emacs.d` folder.